 When you create a new table, one of your first tasks is to create the fields that will make up the table.
 One of the fields should be a primary key.
 A Primary Key is a field which is unique to each record.
 In the example above, Name is not unique for each record, since more than one record can contain the same name as shown.
 The same is true for Initials and Suburb.
 It is even possible that there may be more than one phone listing for people at the same Address.
 Therefore the only field which would be unique to each record is Phone, since each phone number would only have one listing in the table.
 This would make Phone a good choice for a primary key.
+Often it is necessary to create a new field to act as a primary key which has a unique value for each record.
+This could be things like invoice numbers and employee IDs.
 The importance of primary keys will be explained more later on.